| |

 foreign direct investment kept flowing into developing

-measured in hard currencies.
-While net debt flows to
+when measured in hard currencies.
+While net debt flows

-more or less stable at around $170 billion a year.
+remained more or less stable at around $170 billion

 Since 2002, when growth accelerated or remained high